 The journey from blank canvas to masterpiece is a long one.
 An artist works diligently learning their craft and honing their skill.
 And with a little determination and inspiration, a gallery-worthy piece of art is created.

-Together, we’ll embark on the final leg of our artistic journey this Tuesday.
-I hope you’ll come back then and discover the truth behind God’s masterpiece.
+Together, we’ll embark on the final leg of our artistic journey.
+I hope you’ll come back and discover the truth behind God’s masterpiece.

 Praying you will see God’s hand in your life!